MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 Install the QDK to develop C# host programs to call Q# operations.

-Q# is a member of the .NET ecosystem and therefore is built to play well with other .NET languages--specifically C#.
+Q# is built to play well with .NET languages--specifically C#.
 You can work with this pairing inside different development environments:

 - Q# + C# using Visual Studio (Windows)
 - Q# + C# using Visual Studio Code (Windows, Linux and Mac)